Important TREC Notices

 To learn more about this process and request a "Fitness Determination" form, please visit TREC's website.

 TREC rules and regulations require that all exams for Qualifying Real Estate and Home Inspection courses be proctored.
 Online exams can be scheduled and proctored using our convenient ChampionsLive!® system using a webcam or exams can be scheduled and administered in a testing center at any Champions campus location.

 How Online Proctoring Works

 Upon completion of the required quizzes in a given course, students will be able to select a date/time to have the class exam Proctored.
 Instructions for accessing the proctor session will automatically be emailed to the student when a session is scheduled.
 During a 2-hour proctoring session, students must log in via our ChampionsLive! system and check-in with a Proctor (A valid ID is required) using a webcam in order for their Online exam to be unlocked.
 Students must remain on camera for the duration of the 2-hour proctoring session.
-If the exam is not completed during the session, progress will be saved and a new session must be scheduled in order to re-access the exam and finish it.
+Students must complete the exam during the 2-hour proctoring session.

 Please Note - Space in each Proctoring session is limited and only open sessions will be presented to the student as an option for scheduling.

 All Qualifying Class Exams are CLOSED BOOK